 The Ulster Defence Regiment becomes operational.

-Equipped with No 4 Lee Enfield Rifles. |
+Initially equipped with No4 Lee Enfield Rifles. |

 1st (County Antrim) Battalion; Battalion HQ - Ballymena